The Ronettes: Reunions and lawsuit against Spector

 Ronnie left Phil on June 12, 1972, and their divorce was finalized in 1974.
 As she made an attempt to revive her career, she decided to reform the Ronettes.
 Nedra had no interest in returning to the group, and Estelle was unable to perform due to mental illness.
 Ronnie replaced them with Chip Fields (mother of actress Kim Fields) and Denise Edwards.
-They recorded some songs for Buddah Records in 1973, one of which was a cover of "I Wish I Never Saw the Sun Shine", a song Ronnie had first done in 1965, though Phil Spector had refused to release it.
+They recorded several songs for Buddah Records in 1973, a cover of "I Wish I Never Saw the Sun Shine", a song Ronnie had first done in 1965 though Phil Spector had refused to release it.
 The stint at Buddah was not successful, and by 1975, Ronnie had abandoned the idea of continuing the Ronettes and began her solo career.